rgc99/irrigation_unlimited/README.md

 ### Frontend Requirements

 The [manual_run](#manual-run-card) and [enable/disable](#enable-disable-card) cards require additional support files.
-Minimun version 2021.6.3 of Irrigation Unlimited is required.
+Minimum version 2021.6.3 of Irrigation Unlimited is required.
 There is a support file [packages/irrigation_unlimited_controls.yaml](./packages/irrigation_unlimited_controls.yaml) which should go in the config/packages directory.
 Also required is a [pyscript](./pyscript/irrigation_unlimited_service_shim.py) which is called from the above automation to populate the input_select with all the irrigation unlimited controllers and zones.
 The script should go in the **config/pyscript directory**.
 If you don't have a packages and a pyscript folder then create them and add the following to your configuration.yaml.

 ```yaml
 homeassistant: